aldaris/opensso/qatest/README.txt

 testng.
 Unzip the downloaded zip file.
 Copy testng-5.1-jdk15.jar to QATEST_HOME/lib
 1.3 Go to http://htmlunit.sourceforge.net/.
 Click on Download.
-Download Release 1.14.
+Download Release 1.10.
 Unzip the downloaded zip file.
 Copy all the jars under lib from unzipped file to QATEST_HOME/lib/htmlunit.
-NOTE: If you are updating jars, make sure the old jars are removed.

 %% 2 Execution